Company Logo - Home Link

 Tickets must be purchased in advance.

-Check out a Drag Show
+Enjoy a Drag Show

-Head to the South Loop to attend Lips Drag show which has been around for more than 25 years.
+Head to the South Loop to attend the Lips Drag show which has been around for more than 25 years.

-They have performances Wednesday - Sunday; including a Sunday brunch!
+They have performances Wednesday–Sunday, including a Sunday brunch!

-See the Local Music Scene
+Check out the Local Music Scene

 Go Out for a Cocktail